neo4j-partners/amazon-cloud-formation-neo4j/custom-templates/neo4j-private-network/README.md

 5) Log into the AWS console to check the build status of the CloudFormation Template.
 The template provides a single output, the command needed to create an SSH tunnel to test the Neo4j cluster via the bastion instance.

 ### Testing with an SSH Tunnel
 Neither the Network Load Balancer, nor the databases instances are internet routable.
-Therefore, the easiest way to test that the neo4j cluster is by creating an SSH tunnel to forward the database ports (7474 & 7686) from the database instances back to a local workstation.
+Therefore, the easiest way to test that the neo4j cluster is operational is to create an SSH tunnel to forward the database ports (7474 & 7686) from the database instances back to a localhost.

 The cloudformation template provides an output showing the command needed to establish the tunnel.
 In order for this work, it is recommended that ssh-agent is running on the local workstation and the relevant key is added: